THE GLOBAL SITUATION, THE SUSTAINABLE ALTERNATIVE SOCIETY,

 Conclusions on the limits to growth.

 This “limits to growth” argument would seem to be beyond dispute.
-There can be no doubt that we are using up resources and damaging the environment at grossly unsustainable rates, even though only about one-fifth of the world’s people are living affluently.
+There can be no doubt that we are using up resources and damaging the environment at grossly unsustainable rates, even though only about 14% of the world’s people are living affluently.
 Yet this society is determined to increase “living standards” and economic output without end.
 The important point is the magnitude of the overshoot, the degree of unsustainability, the fact that we are living far beyond levels all could ever rise to.
 The obvious implication is that we must move to very different systems and lifestyles enabling a good quality of life on very low resource use rates.

 Yet the issue is almost entirely ignored by the mainstream, including politicians, media, educational institutions, and the general public.
 It is likely that this will change suddenly within a few decades, as the limits begin to impact heavily on the comfort and complacency of the rich countries.
 It is by no means obvious that we will be able to cope with the probably very serious combination of problems that will then confront us.